django/deps/final/0001-dep-process.rst

 email within a few weeks, contact django-developers.

-Differences between DEPs and DEPs
+Differences between DEPs and PEPs
 =================================

 As stated in the preamble, the DEP process is more or less a direct copy of